-The foliar metabolic alterations observed in the summer climate only partly recovered after re-watering, particularly of non-structural carbohydrates such as raffinose (Figure 7A).
+The foliar metabolic alterations observed in summer climate only partly recovered after rewatering, particularly of non-structural carbohydrates such as raffinose (Fig. 7A).
 Therefore, our fifth hypothesis has to be rejected.
-This probably indicates a memory effect of drought, previously observed in Arabidopsis plants (Virlouvet and Fromm 2015), as a trait of species such as date palm native to arid and semi-arid areas, which may help plants to better compensate for subsequent drought events (Li and Liu 2016).
+This probably indicates a memory effect of drought, previously observed in Arabidopsis plants (Virlouvet and Fromm 2015), as a trait of species such as date palm native to and and semi-arid areas, which may help plants to better compensate for subsequent drought events (Li and Liu 2016).
 Plenty of studies have revealed a pervasive legacy of up to 5 years on tree growth and mortality after severe drought (Bigler et al. 2007, Anderegg et al. 2015, Peltier et al. 2016), and there are also large differences in resistance to and recovery from drought among species (Peltier et al. 2016).
-The largely upregulated carbohydrate contents after recovery observed in the present study (Figure 6) probably indicate increased post-drought growth (Rivas-Ubach et al. 2014, Peltier et al. 2016, Kruse et al. 2019).
-The strong decline of amino acid contents upon re-watering after drought further indicates either enhanced consumption for growth and development (Kruse et al. 2019), or increased allocation in the phloem because of elevated sink strength of the roots (Hagedorn et al. 2016, Tegeder and Hammes 2018, Salmon et al. 2019).
-The decline of N compounds contributed to the reduced total N contents, and consequently increased C/N ratio as also shown in component 2 of the PLS-DA analysis (Figure 1C, Table S1 available as Supplementary data at Tree Physiology Online).
+The largely upregulated carbohydrate contents after recovery observed in the present study (Fig. 6) probably indicate increased post-drought growth (Rivas-Ubach et al. 2014, Peltier et al. 2016, Kruse et al. 2019).
+The strong decline of amino acid contents upon re-watering after drought further indicates either enhanced consumption for growth and development (Kruse et al.

+2019), or increased allocation in the phloem because of elevated sink strength of the roots (Hagedorn et al. 2016, Tegeder and Hammes 2018, Salmon et al. 2019).
+The decline of nitrogen compounds contributed to the reduced total N contents, and consequently increased C/N ratio as also shown in component 2 of the PLS-DA analysis (Fig. 1C, Table S1).

-Raffinose and galactinol are thought to protect plant cells from oxidative damage induced by heat, drought, salinity or chilling (Nishizawa et al. 2008).
-In the current study, dramatically increased galactinol abundance (P < 0.01) after re-watering concurrent with maintained raffinose accumulation induced by drought (Figure 7A and B) also indicated a drought-mediated memory effect.
-Apparently, date palms maintain high nonstructural carbohydrates concentrations after drought, e.g., Dcellobiose in summer climate, 6-kestose, sorbose, glucose and fructose in the winter climate (Figure 6, Table S1 available as Supplementary data at Tree Physiology Online), which might be used to mitigate subsequent periods of drought stress or to compensate its respiratory costs (Chapin et al. 1990).
+Raffinose and galactinol are thought to protect plant cells from oxidative damage induced by heat, drought, salinity, or chilling (Nishizawa et al. 2008).
+In the current study, dramatically increased galactinol abundance (P < 0.01) after re-watering concurrent with maintained raffinose accumulation induced by drought (Fig. 7A,B) also indicated a drought-mediated memory effect.
+Apparently date palms maintain high non-structural carbohydrates concentrations after drought, e.g., D-cellobiose in summer climate, 6-kestose, sorbose, glucose and fructose in winter climate (Fig. 6, Table S1), which might be used to mitigate subsequent periods of drought stress or to compensate its respiratory costs (Chapin et al. 1990).
 Memory effects might help date palms to compensate environmental constrains to be expected more frequent in future semi-arid and arid climates (Rizhsky et al. 2004, Almazroui et al. 2012, IPCC 2014).

-Drought-mediated anti-oxidative capacity
+Drought mediated anti-oxidative capacity